ECell-RVUniversity/Talk-Startup-to-me-Website/README.md

 # Talk-Startup-to-me-Website
-Version 1 for hosting in v0
+Version 1 for hosting in vercel